Topic summary contributed by volunteer(s): Emily

 What are lignans?

 Lignans are an anticancer plant compound found in whole grains, cruciferous vegetables, sesame seeds, and flaxseeds.
 Flaxseeds may contain up to 800 times more lignans than any other foods.
 Flaxseeds also give you the most bang for your buck at just $1 per pound in the bulk food section.
-Just a teaspoon a day can give you your daily dose, though I recommend one tablespoon per day in my Daily Dozen checklist.
-Make sure it is ground flaxseed or the nutrients may not be absorbed.
+I recommend one tablespoon per day in my Daily Dozen checklist, though make sure it is ground flaxseed or the nutrients may not be absorbed.

 Those who eat a plant-based diet will most likely consume more lignans on a daily basis than those eating a diet rich in animal products.